nielsfaber/scheduler-card/README.md

 #### Choosing the time
-:star: Updated in v1.3.0.
+:round_pushpin: Updated in v1.3.0.
 May contain bugs.

 The time at which you want schedule to be activated can be set using the timepicker.